-The true secret to success is to build a railroad in a space that works for you and your family.
-Bigger isn't always better.
+The true secret to success is to build a railroad in whatever space that works for you and your family.
+Remember that bigger isn't always better.
 If you find a space that is comfortable—no matter its size—the quality of your modeling will reflect it.
 Having a large space is great, but modeling in a small space dedicated to that purpose will do more for your skills and enjoyment than not modeling at all.

-- Humidity: Basements are often cool year round, but also damp.
+- Humidity: Basements are often cool year-round, but this means they are also damp.
 Humidity is a big problem for model trains.
-Fortunately, it is also easy to treat with the addition of a dehumidifier.
+Fortunately, it is also easy to treat by adding a dehumidifier and running it constantly.
 Just be sure to check it regularly and empty the reservoir when it fills up.

-- Water: If your basement is prone to bigger water problems, ie flooding, you'll have to be very careful about where and how you build your platform and store your trains.
+- Flooding: If your basement is prone to bigger water problems—flooding, in other words—you'll have to be very careful about where and how you build your platform and store your trains.
 It's not impossible to build model railways in a basement that occasionally floods with an inch or two of water, but it does take careful planning.

-- Utilities: Basements are home to many utilities and appliances; water heaters to washers, furnaces, gas lines, electrical panels, well pumps, etc. Sometimes you can disguise these elements, but it is important to build your model railways so there is enough space to work on and replace them when necessary.
+- Utilities: Basements are home to many utilities and appliances—water heaters to washers, furnaces, gas lines, electrical panels, well pumps, etc. Sometimes you can disguise these elements, but it is important to build your model railways so there is enough space to maintain and replace these home mechanicals when necessary.

 - Access: Steep steps?
 Low headroom?
 Only one exit?
 If you're looking for a railroad that is going to last you into your golden years, or if you are planning a large layout that will have multiple operators, safe and easy access into and out of the basement is an important consideration.
-You and your guests might not always be as nimble as you think!
+You and your guests might not always be as nimble as you think.
 And there are all those sheets of plywood, boxes, and other materials to carry.
 The ideal basement for model railroading will have at least two entrances, one of which should be suitable for bringing in large construction materials.

 If the basement doesn't work (or if you don't have one at all), try going up.
-Some attics can be very hospitable to a train layout.
+Some attics with walk-up access can be very hospitable to a train layout.
 Like the basement, headroom and access can often be an issue.
-But if your walk-up attic space has both access and headspace, then you may discover a very large space little in the way of your plans.
-What else should you consider?
+But if your walk-up attic space has both access and headspace, then you may discover a very large space with little else to interfere with your goals.
+Some things to consider:

-A spare bedroom often offers one of the easiest places to start a modestly sized model railroad.
-The room is already finished for you!
-Many track plans have been published in hobby magazines and books have published many track plans designed around the standard-sized bedroom.
+A spare bedroom or home office often offers one of the easiest places to start a modestly sized model railroad.
+The room is already finished for you, after all, with the necessary electrical outlets, lighting, and heating/cooling.
+Hobby magazines and books have published many track plans designed around the standard-sized bedroom.

-Building a model railroad can be messy work - consider building the benchwork and even some scenic features in modular form outside or in another workspace.
-Also, remember that should you ever sell the house or see your family grow, you may need to turn that room back into a bedroom.
+Building a model railroad can be messy work, so consider building the benchwork and even some scenic features in modular form outdoors or in another workspace.
+And remember that should you ever sell the house or see your family grow, your train room may need to be reconverted to a bedroom.

 It takes an accommodating family, but plenty of model railroaders practice their hobby right out in the open, in living rooms, dining rooms, and family rooms used by everybody all the time.
-A well-executed model railroad can be a work of art.
-Once all the mess of construction is finished, they are fun to watch and great conversation starters.
+A well-executed model railroad can be a work of art, after all.
+Once all the mess of construction is finished, model trains are fun to watch and great conversation starters.

 While your sizes may be somewhat limited, some very impressive layouts have been built into coffee tables and other furniture.
 Others have run trains on suspended tracks and shelves in place of crown molding.

-A detached garage, workshop or shed has many advantages that the house can't provide, including the freedom to do pretty much whatever you want without fear of its impact on your daily life.
-Of course, that freedom comes at a cost - in the form of a second building to maintain, heat, finish, etc. A less obvious problem is that because your train layout is out of immediate sight, it can also become out of mind.
+A detached workshop, shed, or small barn has many advantages that the house can't provide, including the freedom to do pretty much whatever you want without fear of its impact on your daily life.
+Of course, that freedom comes at a cost, in the form of a second building to build, finish, and maintain.
+A less obvious problem is that because your train layout is out of immediate sight, it can also become out of mind.
 A shed with your model train layout may not be all that appealing in the middle of winter if it is 50 yards away.

-If you're really strapped for space, consider going small with a portable N scale or Z scale layout.
-You'd be amazed what you can do in a suitcase!
+- Think small: If you're really strapped for space, consider going small with a portable N-scale or Z-scale layout.
+You'll be amazed what you can do in a suitcase.
 If watching the trains run 'round and 'round isn't your thing, consider a small switching layout on a shelf.
-Narrow gauge trains can also get more railroading into a small space without going down in scale.
+Narrow-gauge trains can also get more railroading into a small space without going down in scale.

-You don't have to have a permanent railroad to enjoy model railroading.
-Some of the most accomplished modelers never build a railroad.
+- Forgo the permanent layout: You don't have to have a permanent rail layout to enjoy model railroading.
+Some of the most accomplished modelers have never built a railroad.
 Detailed scale models and dioramas can be impressive in their own right.
 And you can still exhibit and even compete at shows and network with others.

-Whether it's a barn out back, a shelf in the office, or circling the walls of your dining room, almost any home has a place for a model railroad if you use your creativity and work with what you have, not what you think you need.
+Whether it's a barn out back, a shelf in the office, or a circular track high on the walls of your dining room, almost any home has a place for a model railroad if you use your creativity and work with what you have.